Sport in Wales: Cnapan

-Cnapan (sometimes spelt Knapan or Knappan) is an ancient form of medieval football, with similarities to rugby football, and is cited as a possible antecedent to modern rugby union.
+Cnapan (sometimes spelt Knapan or Knappan) is an ancient form of medieval football, with similarities to both rugby union and rugby league, and is cited as a possible antecedent to modern rugby union.
 The game is most associated with the western counties of Wales, especially Carmarthenshire, Ceredigion and Pembrokeshire.

 According to George Owen of Henllys, in his Description of Pembrokeshire (1603), cnapan had been "extremely popular in Pembrokeshire since greate antiquitie [sic]".
 The game ceased as a regular competition in 1995, but its cultural legacy remains in the western counties – an example being the "Cnapan Hotel" in Newport, Pembrokeshire.